Best crosscut saw. That depends on what you’re using it for!

-That sounds like good advice, particularly when facing the prospect of having to cut your firewood by hand after a SHTF collapse when your chain saw fuel runs out…
+That sounds like good advice, particularly when facing the prospect of cutting firewood or cutting logs by hand!

-Many northern preppers supplement their home heating with firewood for a wood stove.
-It’s hard to imagine the very hard labor that would be required if we could no longer obtain fuel for chainsaws and log splitters to cut and split our firewood.
+Many people supplement their home heating with firewood for a wood stove.
+It’s hard to imagine the very hard labor that would be required if we could no longer obtain fuel for chainsaws and log splitters to cut and split our firewood!

 Small stoves (requiring smaller pieces) will work you to the bone.

 Procure or make your own blade protector for safety while not in use.